2001 Florida Gators football team: Tennessee

 As the season progressed, the postponed game with Tennessee took on greater and greater importance.
 Each squad suffered only one close loss and entered the contest with Tennessee ranked No. 6 and Florida ranked No. 2.
 The winner was to represent the SEC East and face LSU in the SEC Championship.
 With a win in that game, the Gators or Vols were likely to receive an invitation to the Rose Bowl to face the undefeated Miami Hurricanes with a national title on the line.
 Despite the teams' identical records and much to the chagrin of the Vols, the Gators were 17-and-a-half point favorites at kickoff.

 The Volunteers went on to dash the Gators' national title hopes with a 34–32 upset, ending a 30-year winless drought against Florida in Gainesville.
 The star of the game was Volunteer running back Travis Stephens, who rushed for 226 yards and two touchdowns on 19 carries to lead the Vols' attack.
 Without Graham, Florida managed only 36 total yards on the ground.
 Gator quarterback Rex Grossman threw 51 times for 362 yards and two touchdowns, but his pass on a potentially game-tying two-point conversion attempt with just over a minute left in the 4th quarter fell incomplete.

 Orange Bowl (vs. Maryland)

-Florida was invited to the Orange Bowl, where they beat Maryland 56–23.
+Florida was invited to the Orange Bowl, where they beat Maryland, 56–23.

-Taylor Jacobs - MVP
+Taylor Jacobs was named the game's MVP.

+Roster

 Awards and honors

 Grossman was the Heisman Trophy runner-up to Nebraska quarterback Eric Crouch, in one of the trophy's closest ballots.
 Many feel Grossman should have won.

 Both Crouch and Grossman made AP All-American.